 We all love food.
 No one is an exception, I guess.
-But sometimes, it happens that the foods that are rich in nutrients and easily digestible have no taste, or that the foods filled with taste miss healthy ingredients.
+Sometimes, the foods that are rich in nutrients and easily digestible have no taste, or the foods filled with taste miss healthy ingredients.
 But we can’t give up either thing, right?

-Good news for you: you don’t need to sacrifice any of those things, because I am now going to share with you a worldwide popular recipe for idli batter, and more specifically, Idly and Chutney.
+Good news for you: you don’t need to sacrifice any of those things because I am now going to share a worldwide popular recipe for idli batter, and more specifically, Idly and Chutney.

-Actually, this cool idli recipe came to my mind when I was thinking about preparing healthy and delicious food to serve people of all ages.
+Actually, this cool idli recipe came to my mind when I thought about preparing healthy and delicious food to serve people of all ages.

-Although there are many varieties of chutney and other side dishes you can prepare for Idlies, today, I have chosen Coconut Chutney.
+Although there are many chutney varieties and other side dishes you can prepare for Idlies, I have chosen Coconut Chutney.

 So, let’s get started with this idli recipe batter.

 Before getting into the steps, I want to tell you about the goodness that idlies have.

 We only need five ingredients to make spongy idlies, but all five ingredients’ nutritious value is incredible and remarkable.